NationalSecurityAgency/datawave-helm-charts/README.md

 **Log:** ~/logs/authorization-service.log

 ### Ingest
-In our experience the biggest issue we encountered with ingesting new data types was in formatting the values.yaml of the new datatype or in the json being uploaded.
-Datawave's documentation that we linked above is really good at outlining what everything needs to be.
-Just double check everything is set up correctly and that the json file you're ingesting is formatted correctly with all required fields (ie the indexed ones).
+The biggest issues with ingesting new data types are often related to formatting the `values.yaml` of the new datatype or the JSON being uploaded.
+Datawave's documentation provides a detailed outline of what everything needs to be.
+Ensure everything is set up correctly and that the JSON file being ingested is formatted properly with all required fields (i.e., the indexed ones).

-Another thing to note is that we were not able to get dashes to work in the datatype name.
-As far as we can tell there is no reason that shouldn't work but it did not.
+It should also be noted that dashes in the datatype name were not functional.
+There does not appear to be a clear reason for this, but it did not work.

-You can watch your ingest job by checking the yarn status of the ingest job on the hadoop pod.
-There are three ways you can view this.
+The ingest job status can be monitored by checking the YARN status on the Hadoop pod.
+There are three ways to do this:
-1) You can use `datawave ingest`.
-If you do not pass a file to ingest, it will instead display the yarn job statuses.
+1) Use `datawave ingest`.
+If no file is passed for ingest, it will display the YARN job statuses.
-1) It can be done manually by executing `yarn node -list` in the pod `*-hadoop-yarn-rm-0`.
+1) Execute `yarn node -list` manually in the pod `*-hadoop-yarn-rm-0`.
-1) Or a web GUI can be accessed by port forwarding the `*-hadoop-yarn-rm-0` pod's 8088 port.
+1) Access the web GUI by port-forwarding the `*-hadoop-yarn-rm-0` pod's 8088 port.

 #### Logs
-**pod:** [helm release name]-dwv-ingest-ingest-*
+**Pod:** [helm release name]-dwv-ingest-ingest-*

 **Log:**
-There are several log files in here.
-We only use the live ingest service, so only those logs are of interest.
+Several log files are present.
+Only the live ingest service logs are relevant.
-* `flag_maker_flag-maker-live.log` can be useful to see why an ingest isn't firing off if it is not being flagged
+* `flag_maker_flag-maker-live.log` can help identify why an ingest isn't starting if it's not being flagged.
-* `live-ingest.log` this log updates on a timer and will tell you when something new is detected but it is constantly being updated so might not be very useful in most cases
+* `live-ingest.log` updates on a timer and indicates when new data is detected but may not be useful in most cases due to constant updates.
-* There are also file specific logs based on the file ingested.
-This is where you will find what errors were raised and the result of the ingest job.
-If you need to dive into the log level this is probably where you should start looking.
+* File-specific logs for ingested files contain errors and the results of the ingest job.
+For log-level details, start here.

 ### Query
-The following is a list of common errors and their usual cause
+The following is a list of common errors and their usual causes:
-* ERROR: The query contained fields which do not exist in the data dictionary for any specified datatype
+* **ERROR: The query contained fields which do not exist in the data dictionary for any specified datatype**
-  * If you are getting this immediately after redeploying and uploading some data you may need to refresh the cache.
-This can be accomplished with the `datawave accumulo` command.
+  * After redeploying and uploading data, a cache refresh might be needed.
+Use the `datawave accumulo` command to do this.
-    * You may have to invoke this twice to get it to refresh in a timely manner.
-We are not sure why.
+    * It may need to be invoked twice for a timely refresh.
+The reason for this is unclear.
-    * It should further be noted that once this cache refresh has been completed it should not need to be done again until a new datatype is uploaded or the existing datatype structure is changed.
+    * Once completed, the cache should not need refreshing again unless a new datatype is uploaded or an existing datatype structure is changed.
-  * Otherwise the following two issues are usually the cause.
+  * Other common causes include:
-    1) You're trying to search on a column that does not exist.
-Check that you're spelling it correctly.
-It should be noted that capitaliation does not matter as datawave normalizes it anyway.
+    1) Searching for a column that does not exist.
+Verify the spelling.
+Datawave normalizes it, so capitalization is not important.
-    1) You forgot to wrap the value you're searching on in quotes.
-For example `GENRES == IntegrationTest` would return this error since IntegrationTest is not quoted.
+    1) Forgetting to wrap the value in quotes.
+For example, `GENRES == IntegrationTest` would return this error since IntegrationTest is not quoted.

-* ERROR: User requested authorizations that they don't have
+* **ERROR: User requested authorizations that they don't have**
-  * This error does a pretty good job of explaining what is missing.
+  * This error indicates what authorizations are missing.
-  * You can use `datawave authorization` to check which auths that the user you're running the query with has.
-From there you should be able to resolve this.
+  * Use `datawave authorization` to check the authorizations the user has, then resolve the issue from there.

-* ERROR: Full table scan required but not enabled
+* **ERROR: Full table scan required but not enabled**
-  * You are trying to query on a field that is not indexed.
-When creating a new datatype you have to specify which fields are to be queriable.
-If you try to search one of the fields that has not been set up as queriable then datawave will return this error.
+  * This occurs when querying a field that is not indexed.
+When creating a new datatype, specify which fields should be queriable.
+Attempting to search a field that is not set up as queriable triggers this error.
-  * This error also occurs if you have messed up the JEXL format.
-Here are two examples that we have observed this error occuring
+  * It can also result from incorrect JEXL formatting.
+Here are two examples:
-    1) `GENRES == 'IntegrationTest' & LANGUAGE == 'English'`, the problem being that there is a single & rather than &&.
+    1) `GENRES == 'IntegrationTest' & LANGUAGE == 'English'` — the issue is using a single `&` instead of `&&`.
-    1) `GENRES = 'IntegrationTest'`, in this case we have a single = instead of ==.
+    1) `GENRES = 'IntegrationTest'` — in this case, a single `=` is used instead of `==`.

-* If you are not getting results when you know there should be some.
+* **If no results are returned when some are expected:**
-  1) Check the ingest job completed.
-These can be checked by calling `datawave ingest` without passing it a file.
+  1) Confirm the ingest job completed.
+Check by calling `datawave ingest` without passing a file.
-  1) You may need to refresh the cache.
+  1) The cache may need refreshing.
 Use `datawave accumulo` to request a refresh and wait a moment.
-  1) Double check the authorizations requested match the visibility uploaded.
+  1) Double-check that the requested authorizations match the visibility uploaded.
-  1) If none of those work, check the Query.log at the location listed below.
-Be warned, the logs are very dense.
-It might help to use grep with -B and -A to show lines before and after the match.
+  1) If none of these resolve the issue, check the `Query.log` at the location listed below.
+The logs are dense, so using `grep` with `-B` and `-A` to show lines before and after the match might help.

 #### Logs
-**pod:** dwv-web-datawave
+**Pod:** dwv-web-datawave

 **Log:** *$WILDFLY_HOME/standalone/log/*
-  * Query.log - logs the query and the steps preformed for it
+  * `Query.log` - logs the query and the steps performed for it.
-  * Security.log - logs any security requests made through the Datawave app
+  * `Security.log` - logs any security requests made through the Datawave app.